XparmisX/cybersecurity-practice/writeups/my-course/labs/lab-22.md

 ```
 {% catch_flag %}
 ```
-And it reveals the link pointing to the flag
+And it revealed the link pointing to the flag

+Lab Completed✅